 - How do we think and speak about God?

 - What impact does religion make upon our social and political life?

 In second year you will develop your understanding further by progressing in your studies of the Christian tradition or other world faiths.
 More advanced courses will enable you to explore what religious believers consider to be the most significant aspects of their faith and how these impact upon their daily lives.

 You will also study other subjects in years 1 and 2: see Flexible degrees.

 The BD and BD (Min) have been developed in conversation with partners from a number of churches and voluntary bodies.
 These specialist degrees are primarily designed for those who intend to focus on theological concerns in their later professional life through working in pastoral ministry, the caring professions or voluntary organisations.
 They combine rigorous academic study with placement work and small group reflection and offer the opportunity to reflect in depth upon experience in a supportive and challenging environment.

-The BD (Min) programme is only available to recognised candidates of the Church of Scotland.
-However, the BD is open to all and covers a very similar syllabus.
+The BD (Min) programme is primarily aimed at recognised candidates for ordained ministry.
+The BD is open to all and covers a very similar syllabus.
 We have an open and ecumenical spirit and you will be enriched by relationships with staff and students from a wide variety of denominations and traditions.
-Church of Scotland students who are candidates for ordination become members of a foundation of the Church of Scotland, and all other students are also welcome to join its weekly worship and lunch.
+Church of Scotland students who are candidates for ordination become members of Trinity College, a foundation of the Church of Scotland, and all other students are also welcome to join its weekly worship and lunch.

 In your second year you will continue to take courses in the Bible and theology.
 You will also study ethics and pastoral practice.
 You will explore some of the issues that confront believers today as they seek to reconcile their faith with the many challenges presented by contemporary technological, social and environmental change.
 You will continue to reflect upon your experience through structured group work.